Kotlin/KEEP/proposals/scripting-support.md

 ### Architecture

+#### Components

 The scripting support consists of the following components:
-- **Platform** - interface for compilation and IDE support
+- **ScriptCompiler** - interface for compilation
   - compilation: `(scriptSource, scriptDefinition, compilationConfig) -> compiledScript`
-  - IDE resolving: `(scriptSource, scriptDefinition, compilationConfig) -> scriptRichEditingConfig`
-  - predefined platforms based on the kotlin platforms: /JVM, /JS, /Native
+  - predefined script compilers based on the kotlin platforms: /JVM, /JS, /Native
   - custom/customized implementation possible
-  - compiled scripts cashing should be implemented here
+  - compiled scripts cashing belongs here
-  - the `scriptSource` is defined by the platform and determines the way to access script for other components; it consists of:
-    - the script reference pointer: path or url
-    - an accessor to the script text
-    - accessors to the syntactic script elements that could be used on the preprocessing, such as:
-      - file-level annotations
-      - "sections": top-level `name {...}` blocks (e.g. as provided by `source-sections-plugin` and used in gradle)
-      - *(maybe, in the future)* lexeme iterators
-  - the `scriptDefinition` is a script type configuration in a form of annotated class/interface; *see dedicated section below for details*
-  - the `compilationConfig` is defined by the platform, and may affect code generation; typically contains:
-    - additional dependencies
-    - *required* scripts
-    - expected parameters
-  - the `scriptRichEditingConfig` is defined by the platform too but is specific for a particular IDE; it may contain:
-    - data from `compilationConfig` that references script dependencies and implicit declarations (like expected parameters)
-    - additional dependencies data, like source and javadoc jars
-    - platform configuration data (e.g. JAVA_HOME)
   - should not keep the state of the script execution
-- **Executor** - the component that receives compiled script instantiates it, and then evaluates it in a required environment, supplying any arguments that the script requires:
-  - instantiation: `(compiledScript, compilationConfig, environment) -> scriptInstance`
-  - evaluation: `(scriptInstance, compilationConfig, environment) -> Unit`
-  - the `environment` is an entity denoting/referencing the actual execution environment of the script
-  - uses `compilationConfig` and `environment` to compute arguments for the script
-  - predefined platform-specific executors available, but could be provided by the scripting host
-  - possible executors
-    - JSR-223
-    - IDEA REPL
-    - Jupyter
-    - Gradle
-    - with specific coroutines context
-    - ...
-- **Preprocessor** - receives the script text before compilation and extracts the `compilationConfig`
+- **ScriptAnalyzer** - recognizes the script by the locator or contents and extracts the `scriptMetadata`
   - `(scriptSource) -> compilationConfig`
   - *previously called DependenciesResolver*
   - have access to specific compiler services to: